 Clinton shines on ‘Meet the Press’

-•Secretary Clinton was interviewed by David Gregory for the full hour of Meet the Press yesterday, and she did an outstanding job.
+Thumbnail from •Secretary Clinton was interviewed by David Gregory for the full hour of Meet the Press yesterday, and she did an outstanding job.
 She answered each question clearly, intelligently, and — of course — diplomatically.
-For example, when asked whether she would be betraying the democracy movement in Iran by engaging and negotiating with the regime it ...
+For example, when asked whether she would be betraying the democracy movement in Iran by engaging and negotiating with the ...